tldraw/tldraw/apps/vscode/README.md

 ## Publishing

-Update the `CHANGELOG.md` with the new version number and the changes.
+Update the version in the `apps/vscode/extension/package.json`.
+Update the `apps/vscode/extension/CHANGELOG.md` with the new version number and the changes.

 To publish: